iksuddle/durstr/README.md

 assert_eq!(dur, Ok(Duration::from_secs(3723)));
 ```

+Empty input, or input containing only whitespace and commas, returns `Duration::ZERO`.

 For more control, you can use the `Parser` struct directly.
 For example, you can lowercase parsed unit tokens before they are looked up:

 ```rust